FZJ-INM1-BDA/siibra-explorer/docs/getstarted/atlas_elements.md

-# Key concepts of an atlas in siibra
+# Essential elements of an atlas in siibra

 A typical brain atlas consists of